In either instance, you'll get a Form W-2G showing the amount you won and, if applicable, how much in taxes you paid on it upfront.

 When you do claim your gambling losses on your tax return, it's a good idea to keep a record of them.
 While you don't have to send your loss data in with your return, documentation could come in handy if the IRS ever questions the claim.

-Acceptable gambling-loss recordkeeping includes a written log detailing the date of your wagers, the location, amount of the bet, type of gaming, and wins and losses.
+Acceptable gambling-loss record keeping includes a written log detailing the date of your wagers, the location, amount of the bet, type of gaming, and wins and losses.
 You should also hang on to losing lottery tickets or bingo cards.

 The good thing about deducting gambling losses is that, unlike some other deductions, you don't have to meet a certain level before you can claim them.
 But then again, they aren't completely unlimited.

-You can only count as much in losses as you won.
-So if you spent $100 on lottery tickets and won $75, you can only deduct $75.
+You can count in losses only as much as you won.
+So if you spent $100 on lottery tickets and won $75, you can deduct only $75.
 The other $25 is just part of the price of playing the game.